 You’ve probably heard lore about animals that can predict the weather.
 Like the groundhog, for example, and Groundhog Day.
-Some of the folklore sayings (like, “if a cat washes her face over the ear, ‘tis a sign weather will be fine and clear”) may sound silly or hard to believe, but some are based on observations of animals that seem to sense more about our environment than we do.
+Some of the folklore sayings, like, “if a cat sits with its back to the fire, frost and hard weather can be expected” may sound silly or hard to believe, but some are based on observations of animals that seem to sense more about our environment than we do.
 Here are just a few animals that have things to tell us about the weather.

 Animals seem to have a sixth sense for danger that people might do well to observe.